wp-plugins/custom-menu-class/readme.txt

 == Description ==

-Simple plugin that adds extra functionality to menu ttems.
+Simple plugin that adds extra functionality to menu items.
 The plugin will allow to set predefined CSS classes (Select field) to menu items.
 Support for the plugin "If Menu": http://wordpress.org/plugins/if-menu/ - does not break the "If Menu" plugin.

-Example of adding new CSS classes for menu items is in the "FAQ" tab here.
+Example of defining CSS classes for menu items is in the "FAQ" tab here.

 Custom Menu Class is 100% free. if you have questions or need additional information u can comment on my Website ( http://deving.de - http://deving.de/blog/wordpress/2292-wordpress-plugin-fuer-voreingestellte-css-klassen-fuer-menue-links/ ) or in the "Support" Tab here.